verilog-to-routing/vtr-verilog-to-routing/README.release.txt

 Libraries:

-	libvpr: Library used by ODIN II and VPR.
+	libarchfpga: Library used by ODIN II and VPR.
 This library reads an FPGA architecture description file

 Other: